Obtain Grants To Help Protect Your Community From Wildfires

 The Fire Safe Council For Monterey County can help you and your neighbors apply for grants to perform work to help make your community fire safe.

-For example, wildfire fuel reduction grants cannot be awarded to individuals and typically must be awarded to non-profit organizations that are tax exempt under the Internal Revenue Code.
-FSCMC is such an organization.
+For example, wildfire fuel reduction grants cannot be awarded to individuals and typically must be awarded to non-profit organizations that are tax-exempt under the Internal Revenue Code, such as the Fire Safe Council For Monterey County (FSCMC).

 Support Us